 Sarah Hunt is an assistant professor in First Nations and Indigenous Studies and the Department of Geography.
-She is Kwagiulth (Kwakwaka’wakw) from Tsaxis, and has spent most of her life as a guest in Lkwungen territories.
+She is Kwagiulth (Kwakwaka’wakw) and spent most of her life as a guest in Lkwungen territories.
 Sarah’s scholarship in Indigenous and legal geographies critically takes up questions of justice, violence, gender and self-determination, as well as Indigenous methodologies, land/water-based praxis and the creation of Indigenous and decolonial knowledge.
 Having worked for over a decade as a community-based researcher prior to entering the academy, her writing and research emerge within the networks of community relations that have fostered her analysis as a community-based researcher, with a particular focus on issues facing women, girls, and Two-Spirit people.